Methods in Go

 Age : 29

-In Go language, you are allowed to create a method with non-struct type receiver as long as the type and the method definitions are present in the same package.
+In Go language, you can create a method with a non-struct type receiver as long as the type and the method definitions are present in the same package.

-If they present in different packages like int, string, etc, then the compiler will give an error because they are defined in different packages.
+If they are present in different packages like int, string, etc., the compiler will give an error because they are defined in different packages.

 package main